 However, in recent research it has been pointed out that in some cases the results of the LPV framework fail to provide the desired guarantees in order to analyze or synthesize controllers for nonlinear systems (\cite{Scorletti2015,Koelewijn2020a}).
-Namely, the LPV framework is only able to guarantee asymptotic stability for the origin of the nonlinear system, hence, e.g. in the case of disturbance tracking and/or reference tracking this is violated.
-This is caused by the use of the classical dissipativity framework, which expresses stability of only the origin of the system.
-For LTI systems classical dissipativity also implies stability of other forced equilibria, while for nonlinear systems this is not the case.
+Namely, the LPV framework is only able to guarantee asymptotic stability for the origin of the nonlinear system, hence, e.g. in the case of disturbance rejection and/or reference tracking this is violated.
+The core issue of this is the use of the classical dissipativity framework, which expresses stability of only the origin of the system.
+For LTI systems, such classical dissipativity also implies stability of other forced equilibria, while for nonlinear systems this is not the case.
 Hence, in order to have a general stability and performance analysis framework for nonlinear systems an equilibrium independent notion of stability and dissipativity needs to be adopted.

 Incremental stability (\cite{Angeli2002}), convergence (\cite{Pavlov2006}) and contraction (\cite{Lohmiller1998}) are such equilibrium independent stability notions, whereby stability of the differences between trajectories or of the variation along trajectories is considered.
 Incremental and differential (based on contraction) notions of dissipativity have also been considered which can be thought of as modeling the energy storage between or along trajectories analogous to the standard dissipativity framework modeling the energy storage with respect to single point of neutral storage.
 For \emph{Continuous-Time} (CT) nonlinear systems these results are discussed in \cite{Verhoek2020}.
 These methods have also been developed into convex LPV based control methods, and have successfully been applied to reference tracking and disturbance rejection of nonlinear systems (\cite{Scorletti2015,Koelewijn2019a}).
-These methods offer great potential to provide convex tools for nonlinear controller synthesis but are currently limited to CT systems.